material-components/material-components-android-compose-theme-adapter/README.md

 # MDC-Android Compose Theme Adapter

 ## Deprecated
-!!! warning

 **Material Theme Adapter is deprecated.
 Use the Material Theme Builder tool, to generate a matching XML and Compose theme implementation for your app.
 See [Migrating XML themes to Compose][migratexmltocompose] to learn more.**

 ## Library Docs